 - satisfy an immigration officer that you will leave Canada at the end of your authorized stay.

 You do not require a study permit, if

 - a course or program is six months or less.

 - if you are a family member or staff member of a foreign representative to Canada

 - if you are a member of a foreign armed force under the Visiting Forces Act

 - if you are a citizen of another country who has Registered Indian status in Canada

-If you are full time student having a valid study permit and studying at one of the designated learning institution at the post-secondary level or, in Quebec, a vocational program at the secondary level; you may qualify to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks.
+If you are a full-time student having a valid study permit and studying at one of the designated learning institutions at the post-secondary level or, in Quebec, a vocational program at the secondary level; you may qualify to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks.

 Two ways to stay in Canada after graduation:

 Post-graduation work permit: A work permit may be issued for the length of the study program, up to a maximum of three years and it is not valid for longer than the study program.